austinv11/DiscordBot/README.md

 # DiscordBot
-A feature-packed and moddable bot for Discord
+A feature-packed and moddable bot for Discord.
+See the [wiki](https://github.com/austinv11/DiscordBot/wiki) for more information about the bot.

 ## Contributing to the project